hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ------------|------------
 `:username` | The name of the user to impersonate.

-Impersonation allows an admin to begin a new session as another non-admin user in the system.
+Impersonation allows an admin to begin a new session as another user in the system.
 This can be helpful in reproducing issues that a user is experiencing with their account that the admin cannot reproduce themselves.
 While an admin is impersonating a user, any actions that are logged to the audit log will reflect that an admin was acting on another user's behalf.
-The `"actor"` key will reference the impersonated user, but a new `"admin"` key will contain the username of the admin acting on the user's behalf.
+The `"actor"` key will reference the impersonated user, and an added `"admin"` key will contain the username of the admin acting on the user's behalf.
 For more information, see the [audit logging documentation][audit logging].

 This endpoint does not respond with a body, but the response does include a `Set-Cookie` header to persist a new session.
 As such, this endpoint will have no effect unless the client is able to persist and use cookies.

+Because of the requirement to provide a valid admin user session cookie in order to impersonate, it's normally simpler to impersonate another user via the Terraform Enterprise Admin UI.
+However, if the need arises, the cookie can be retrieved through the browser and used in the API, or retrieved via an automation tool that can handle cookies.

 [audit logging]: /docs/enterprise/private/logging.html#audit-logs

 Status  | Response                  | Reason
 --------|---------------------------|----------
 [204][] | Empty body                | Successfully impersonated the user
-[403][] | [JSON API error object][] | Client is attempting to impersonate another admin, or is already impersonating another user.
+[403][] | [JSON API error object][] | Client is already impersonating another user.
 [404][] | [JSON API error object][] | User not found, or client is not an administrator.

 [204]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204